gareebdaas/gareebdaas.github.io/about.md

 By interest, I'm more inclined towards VAPT and mostly concerned about the security aspect of computers.
 Though, anything and everything about computers may interest me in general like BSD/Unix, retro Thinkpads, minimalist setups or even the 8 bit art and music (chiptune).

-I'm mostly (and only) active on Twitter for interest based discussion (basically shitposting) and socializing (formality).
+I'm mostly (and only) active on [Twitter](https://twitter.com/gareebdaas) for interest based discussions (basically shitposting) and socializing (formality).
 To contact (or abuse), you can DM me there.